Google Cloud PostgreSQL under pgwatch2 monitoring

 Version 13 has been out there for over a month by now and the most important stuff has already been well digested… but luckily (or not) there’s so much non-major stuff in every release!
 This becomes quite evident when looking at the release notes with its 150 items of change or peeking at the great […]

-Simple partitioning live data with Postgres
+Simple partitioning of live data with Postgres

 Partitioning data is a well known way to optimize big tables into smaller ones using a given attribute.
-And while creating a partitioned table structure itself is not complicated, the migration of a table on live system can be tricky.
+And while creating a partitioned table structure itself is not complicated, the migration of a table on a live system can be tricky.
 Our solution offers a simple way to solve this problem.
-The usual way can be summarized […]
+The usual way can be […]